Caring For Teak

 Treating your furniture with teak oil or other preservatives is not necessary; it is strictly cosmetic, and will not extend the life of your furniture.
 We do not recommend using teak oil on your outdoor furniture, as it creates unnecessary maintenance and can increase mildew growth and irregular coloring.

 Should you decide to treat your furniture with oil or other protective products, we recommend that you wait at least two weeks before applying any product.
-Make sure that the furniture be thoroughly washed as described above and allowed to dry at least 48 hours.
+Make sure that the furniture is thoroughly washed as described above and allowed to dry at least 48 hours.
 Dirt and residue trapped between the teak protector and the wood surface may result in mildew growth and irregular coloring.
 Always test the teak protector on an inconspicuous area to ensure you are satisfied with the result before proceeding.

 Grease Spot Removal